chef-boneyard/chef-rfc/new/chef-workstation.md

 ## Specification

-1. The `chef-run` command will be renamed to `chef-target` [ed: not attached to this name, suggest a better on in comments].
+1. The current `chef-apply` command will be deprecated.
+The use cases around debugging single recipes will be folded into the `chef-shell` tool as `chef-shell --apply`.
+   The simplified local execution use cases for `chef-apply` will be folded into `chef-run`.
+2. The `chef-run` command will be left as-is for now.
+At some point after Chef 15 is released, it will likely be renamed to `chef-apply` once the soon-to-be-deprecated command of the same name is removed.
+The gem containing the `chef-run` command will be renamed `chef-apply`.
-2. The `chef-target` gem will be split into its own repository for future development.
+3. The `chef-run` gem may be split into its own repository for future development, at the discretion of the team working on it.
-3. The installer currently called "ChefDK" will be renamed "Chef Workstation".
+4. The installer currently called "ChefDK" will be renamed "Chef Workstation".
    This will require setting up documentation to explain the rename, as well as redirects and supporting pages in the download system to ensure users don't get lost.
-4. The `chef-dk` gem will not be renamed at this time, as few users see the gem name there and we're already changing a lot of things.
+5. The `chef-dk` gem will not be renamed at this time, as few users see the gem name there and we're already changing a lot of things.
 This may be revisited in the future when the dust settles.
+6. The Omnibus build configuration files and mega-Gemfile/lock will be moved from the `chef-dk` repository to the `chef-workstation` repository (with all the related build job updates that entails).
+Going forward the `chef-dk` gem/repo will "own" the `chef` CLI tool and the `chef-workstation` repo will down the build process for the installer.
-5. The installer for `chef-dk` (now named "Chef Workstation") will be reconfigured to install into `/opt/chef-workstation` and use `~/.chef-workstation` as the primary configuration folder.
+7. The installer for `chef-dk` (now named "Chef Workstation") will be reconfigured to install into `/opt/chef-workstation` and use `~/.chef-workstation` as the primary configuration folder.
 A symlink for `/opt/chef-dk` (and related windows-y paths) should be added to ensure any scripts that hardcode paths like `/opt/chefdk/bin/chef` continue to function (until such time as we decide to remove them as compatbility layers).
    Gems in `~/.chefdk/gems` should be added to the gems path, and config files in `~/.chefdk` should work if no file in `~/.chef-workstation` takes priority.
-6. Add the `chef-target` gem to the Chef Workstation installer.
+8. Add the `chef-apply` gem to the Chef Workstation installer.
-7. A command stub will be added to the `chef-dk` command processor called `target` [ed: or whatever we call it], which will dispatch to the `chef-target` command.
-The Chef Workstation installer will map `chef-target` into `embedded/bin/` rather than `bin/` so for most users, this will be the UX.
+9. A command stub will be added to the `chef-dk` command processor called `apply`, which will dispatch to the `chef-run`/`chef-apply` command.
+The Chef Workstation installer will map `chef-run` (and later `chef-apply`) into `embedded/bin/` rather than `bin/`.
+This means that most users will remain unaware of the `chef-run`/`chef-apply` CLI, all documentation will use the `chef apply` command line form.
+The `chef-run`/`chef-apply` CLI will remain for bleeding edge testers or other complex/advanced use cases.

 Additionally, while it is out of scope for this RFC, the authors strongly encourage future RFCs and discussions about adding additional tools to Chef Workstation/DK that are of value to the Chef community.

+## Downsides

+This does introduce some potential confusion around the "chef apply"/`chef-apply` conceptual space.
+The existing `chef-apply` command line tool has been useful for the very early stages of teaching Chef and for some types of debugging, but after those early days, it's mostly ignored.
+As such, the authors of the RFC feel this is an acceptable trade off to make.

 ## Alternatives